-At a time where the market for all kinds of businesses is saturated and extremely competitive, running and maintaining a profitable business is very challenging.
+At a time when the market for all kinds of businesses is saturated and extremely competitive, running and maintaining a profitable business is very challenging.
 To generate higher revenues and expand your customer base, it is crucial that you prioritise customer satisfaction.
 A properly implemented custom CRM software will help you achieve that and much more.

-In this article, we will talk about what CRM is, why it is important, and how you can successfully implement a CRM system within your organisation for boosting profits and cutting costs.
+In this article, we will talk about what CRM is, why it is important, and how you can successfully implement a custom-built CRM system within your organisation for boosting profits and cutting costs.

 What Is CRM?

 CRM (Customer Relationship Management) is an amalgamation of various steps that a business must take to make sure that their existing and potential customers are ready to place their trust in the services provided to them.
 If you want to score maximum customer satisfaction points, you need to come up with the perfect mix of strategies that will fortify your business relationships with your customers.